Now accepting new patients — call 212-328-1180

 How CST fits into a serious training plan

-CST works best as part of a system, not a standalone solution.
+Craniosacral therapy works best as part of a system, not as a standalone solution.
+Where it fits depends on where you are in your training calendar.

-Establish better recovery capacity and unwind old tension patterns that limit mechanics.
+Establish better recovery capacity and unwind old tension patterns that limit mechanics before volume ramps up.

 In-season